 When can I join the MNHSRA?

-Our rodeo season begins August 1 of the current year & continues through July 31 the following year.
+Our rodeo season begins August 1 of the current year and continues through July 31 of the following year.
 Any student currently entering 6th-12th grade, or in 6th-11th grade the previous school year is eligible to join.
-MNHSRA accepts membership application year around for the current year’s membership.
-Our rodeos are scheduled with fall & spring sessions.
-Points begin to accumulate from our first fall rodeo & continue through state finals in June.
+MNHSRA accepts membership applications year around for the current year’s membership.
+Our rodeos are scheduled with fall and spring sessions.
+Points begin to accumulate at our first fall rodeo and continue through state finals in June.
 You are still required to pay the full membership fees & fundraising dues if you join mid-year.

 How do I fill out my Membership forms?

 Here is a sample of how to fill out your membership paperwork.
 Be certain to complete all required information.

 What forms and documents do I need to submit to become a member of MNHSRA?